Tony Modra: Statistics

-Post AFL career
+Post-AFL career

-Since 2003, Modra has worked as a cattle farmer on his property at Waitpinga, near Victor Harbor with his family, wife Erica and two children, Hayley May and Luke.
+Since 2003, Modra has worked as a cattle farmer on his property at Waitpinga, near Victor Harbor, with his family, wife Erica and two children, Hayley May and Luke.
 He resumed playing local football for Encounter Bay in the Great Southern Football League, where he is still affiliated.
-Modra was recently named in the team of the century for Encounter Bay.
-Modra also played for the Prince Alfred Old Collegians Football Club, alongside old team mate Mark Ricciuto in division 4 of the South Australian Amateur Football League.
-He also plays in charity games such as the West End Slowdown and can still take huge marks.
+In 2021, Modra was named in the Team of the Century for Encounter Bay.
+Modra also played for the Prince Alfred Old Collegians Football Club alongside old teammate Mark Ricciuto in division 4 of the South Australian Amateur Football League.
+He also plays in charity games such as the West End Slowdown and was still taking huge marks as recently as October 2015 at the age of 46; he produced an amazing mark, gaining significant media attention.
 He also plays cricket for the Encounter Bay Cricket Club.

 Modra kicked 10 goals against Lucindale on 30 June 2006.
 Keith won by 119 points.